 - Enjoys meditation, contemplation

-- Self-disciplined, independent, goal-oriented and self-motivated
+- Self-disciplined, independent, goal-oriented; self-motivated

 How to Develop Your Child’s Intrapersonal Smarts